 A vision of the typical American family a few decades ago consisted of two parents, 2.3 children, a dog, and a home with a flower garden and picket fence.

 Thanks to a combination of factors — rising real estate and rental prices, changing attitudes when it comes to settling down, and a skepticism about ownership following the collapse of the housing market in the 2008 recession — that vision doesn’t resonate with young adults today.

-One big reason: Buying a home isn’t as natural a step for young people as it was decades ago.
+One big reason: Homeownership trends are changing and buying a home isn’t as natural a step for young people as it was decades ago.
 In fact, Pew Research has found that more American households are renting now than at any point in the past five decades.

 In 2016, home ownership rates fell to their lowest point in 50 years, with just 63 percent of people owning homes, according to data from the Census Bureau.
 That was down from its peak of 70 percent in 2005, which we know now was thanks largely to subprime lending that ultimately helped contribute to the 2008 recession.

 Ownership rates are slowly rising from that 2016 low, a climb that economist Ralph McLaughlin attributes to the damage of the housing collapse beginning to reverse its course.
 Still, young people today are less likely to own a home than their parents were at the same age, according to research from Tamara Sims and colleagues at the Stanford Center on Longevity.
 The percentage of baby boomers who owned a home at 30 years old was 49 percent.
 For millennials, that number is 36 percent.

 The reasons homeownership trends have changed over the last few decades are numerous and layered.